MarsUniversity/ece387-robotics/docs/samba/readme.md

-# Connecting to a Samba Share on Linux
+# Connecting Windows to a Samba Share on Linux

 Just like the network other drives, `K drive` for example, we can connet to linux and bring up its hard drive.
 This will allow us to drag/drop code on